1. Risk versus Safety

 When Melliferopolis started its activities in 2012, the urban beekeeping boom had not yet reached the cities of the North.
 At that time in Helsinki, only a few other hives had been installed and they were on rooftops, in private gardens and other publicly rather inaccessible areas.

 When introducing beehives in public urban places that are not secured by fences or warning signs, the concept of safety is challenged.
-Since bees do not belong to the class of animals that we consider as pets (we would not think of watching TV with them and they cannot be entirely managed) a sort of wilderness or raw cosmic energy as expressed by Braidottis is re-introduced into urban managed environments when beehives are installed14.The sensation of being safe in the city – a familiar environment to so many – is disturbed by having to deal with uncontrollable animals – and ones which inspire in us the fear of a sting, with all the consequences can arise from one.
+Since bees do not belong to the class of animals that are considered pets (we would not think of watching TV with them and they cannot be entirely managed) a sort of wilderness or raw cosmic energy as expressed by Braidotti is re-introduced into urban managed environments when beehives are installed14.The sensation of being safe in the city – a familiar environment to so many – is disturbed by having to deal with uncontrollable animals – and ones which inspire in us the fear of a sting, with all the consequences can arise from one.

 The comfort of being in a controlled, air-conditioned, regulated and overseen environment suggests safety and predictability.
 However, this subjectively perceived security bears certain risks in itself, as it seems to make us less alert to unforeseeable situations.